Education in India: Technical education

-From the first Five-year Plan onwards, India's emphasis was to develop a pool of scientifically inclined manpower.
+From the first Five-year Plan onwards, India's emphasis was to develop a talent pool driven by strong scientific ability.
 India's National Policy on Education (NPE) provisioned for an apex body for regulation and development of higher technical education, which came into being as the All India Council for Technical Education (AICTE) in 1987 through an act of the Indian parliament.
 At the central level, the Indian Institutes of Technology, the Indian Institute of Space Science and Technology, the National Institutes of Technology and the Indian Institutes of Information Technology are deemed of national importance.

 The Indian Institutes of Technology (IITs) and National Institutes of Technology (NITs) are among the nation's premier education facilities.